Future Stars Baseball Camp

 Hearn, a 2003 Bridgewater graduate, received his Master's degree in sport management from Liberty University.

-Derrik Walling begins his second season as an assistant coach on the Bridgewater College baseball staff.
+Derrik Walling begins his fourth season as an assistant coach on the Bridgewater College baseball staff.

 Walling played baseball four years while a student-athlete at Bridgewater.
 He had 148 career hits in 152 games and finished his four seasons with a .286 batting average.
 Walling was a member of the record-setting 2014 Eagles team that established a program record for wins in a season with a 36-14 mark.
 That team advanced to the finals of the NCAA Division III South Region where the Eagles lost to Emory in the title game.